wurmlab/SBC361-programming-in-R/2021/practical0/index.md

 The `=` symbol can also be used for assignment instead of `<-`, but this is frowned upon by most R users (it makes your code less readable).
 Thus please try to use `<-` .
 When in doubt about how to write something, check the [tidyverse style guide](https://adv-r.hadley.nz/index.html); it provides standard guidelines which most R users do or should follow.

 You can name variables almost anything you want.
-Try using descriptive names (avoiding  x and y), and using "_" to separate words.
+Try using descriptive names (avoiding `x` and `y`), and using "_" to separate words.
 As a rule of thumb, remember to make your code easily understandable for other people, including your future self.

 Finally some variable names are not allowed.
 Typing `?make.names` in the console brings up a help file describing the important variable name restrictions.

 #### Q1.
 Create a new variable, `z`, out of the values in `x` and `y`.
 You can choose any formula you want for `z`, as long as it contains both `x` and `y`.

 ## Data classes
-There are several classes of data.
+There are several classes (or types) of data.
 In simple terms, the class of your data tells you whether R interprets the data as numbers, letters, factors, logical values or a number of alternatives.
 You can use the function `class()` to check the class of a variable.

-You will probably have met variables of class numeric (`x <- 5`) and character (`x <- ‘hello’`).
+You will probably have seen numeric (`x <- 5`) and character variables (`x <- ‘hello’`).
 An important class of data that you might not be familiar with is **logical data**.
 Simply put, logical data can only take one of two possible values: `TRUE` or `FALSE`.
 There are a number of different ways of arriving at a logical variable.
 The most obvious is to simply define a variable as true, for example:

 ```R
 x <- TRUE